I'm reordering some things here in the Obama stack.

 All the liberal bias that's not contained anymore to the editorial page, all over the newspapers.

-So if ad revenue is down and the paper industry is in deep doo-doo, and we must conserve as the wizard of smart Tom Friedman says, let's just get rid of the hard copies of newspapers.
+So if ad revenue is down and the paper industry is in deep doo-doo, and we must conserve, as the wizard of smart, Tom Friedman says, let's just get rid of the hard copies of newspapers.

 It's very intensive.

-A lot of human minds could be saved.
+And a lot of minds, a lot of human minds could be saved.

-Let's say we're not able to eliminate the hard copy editions of these newspapers.
+In addition, let's say we're not able to eliminate the hard copy editions of these newspapers.

 It's a shame.